piku235/JungiThemeBundle/Resources/doc/theme-holder.md

 Theme holder
 ============

-As you should know a theme holder is used to hold the current theme instance.
+As you know a theme holder is used to hold the current theme instance.
 By default the current theme is resolved by theme selector.
 To access a theme holder you have to use the service `jungi_theme.holder`.

 Basically a theme holder is a class which implements the `Jungi\Bundle\ThemeBundle\Core\ThemeHolderInterface`.
-With this interface you can easily create your own theme holder.
+With this

 ```php
 interface ThemeHolderInterface